orionjs/orioncms-documentation/docs/attributes/relationships.md

 # Relationships

-Define and use relationships between meteor collections and the dictionary.
+Define and use relationships between Meteor collections and the dictionary.
-Relationships work as orion attributes.
-There are 2 types of relationships.
+Relationships work as Orion attributes.
+There are two types of relationships:
+"has one" and "has many".

 ## Getting Started